 To receive text messages from School Messenger, parents also must opt-in for the service by texting any one of the following words to the number 68453: subscribe, opt-in or yes.
 You should receive an automatic response that you’re registered for messages.
 If you don’t receive a response, please contact your wireless provider, as some do not accept SMS messages.
 School Messenger is only available to parents of CCSD-enrolled students.

 Emergency notifications will also be posted on the CCSD website homepage, as well as on social media (Facebook and Twitter) and sent to local and Metro Atlanta media outlets.

 CODE RED: A situation is occurring on school grounds or inside a school or School District facility that potentially endangers the health, welfare and safety or students, staff and others.
-All interior doors are locked, students remain in classrooms, and exterior doors are locked if appropriate.
-No student check-outs can occur under a Code Red situation; and, parents are asked NOT to drive to the school campus during a Code Red event, as the additional vehicle traffic will impede public safety response.
+All interior doors are locked, students remain in classrooms, and exterior doors are locked.
+No student check-outs can occur under a Code Red situation; and, parents are asked NOT to call the school or drive to the school campus during a Code Red event, as the additional vehicle traffic will impede public safety response.
 Schools practice Code Red drills annually.